gcallah/BookReviews/wilkinson.md

 number, as he apparently wasn't even sure if he had ever taught evolution: the local town fathers had prompted him to volunteer to bring attention and commerce to the town.)

-Darwin

-5: "science as yet."

-8: depression

-"deaths of despair"
+Many people, and many scientists, have read the "meaning" of evolution to be that the existence of humans is a chance event, without any significance.
+As one scientist quoted by Wilkinson put it:

+"In the purely natural and inevitable march of evolution, life... is of profound importance... a mere eddy in the primeval slime."

+Wilkinson believes the alarming rise of "deaths of despair" in recent decades is at least partially due to the prevelance of this nihilistic view of life.
-Wilkinson claims that, "in fact, through a framework that brings together principles of evolutionary biology, psychology, sociology, and philosophy, we can infer that there is a purpose to our existence, but *what this purpose is*."
+However, he claims that, "through a framework that brings together principles of evolutionary biology, psychology, sociology, and philosophy, we can infer that there is a purpose to our existence, but *what this purpose is*."
 It is this bold claim that makes the book noteworthy; unfortunately, it is also the source of the failure of what might have been a sound, if much more modest, work.

-Wilkinson holds that evolutionary science presents us with two "dilemmas" (although they aren't really dilemmas, but hypotheses):
+Wilkinson argues that evolutionary science presents us with two "dilemmas" (although they aren't really dilemmas, but more unpleasant hypotheses):

 1. Many people interpret evolution as implying that our existence on earth is due to mere chance, And, if that is the case, it would seem human life could not have a purpose.
 After all, when we roll a pair of dice, we don't ask what